dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

 Spot-finding
 ------------

-Finding appropriate spot-finding settings can be challenging for electron diffraction datasets with commonly-used types of integrating detectors.
+Finding appropriate spot-finding settings can be challenging for some electron diffraction datasets with commonly-used types of integrating detectors.
 However, in this case the Timepix is a counting detector with a gain of 1.0, avoiding issues with improperly-modelled detector response.
-The default spot-finding settings used for X-ray photon counting detectors are also appropriate here.
+The default spot-finding settings as used for X-ray photon counting detectors are also appropriate here.
 We can view the effect of these settings in the :doc:`dials.image_viewer<../../programs/dials_image_viewer>`.
 In this case we have ticked the box next to ``Threshold pixels`` in the ``Settings``